-If you posted a few times, you could have a standard set of a few hashtags that you might reuse every time.
+If you've posted a few times, you could have a standard set of a few hashtags that you might reuse every time.

 The great thing now is to find Instagram pages that are posting posts with the same hashtags that you use.

-Start commenting on these posts saying stuff about that post or maybe there Instagram feed!
+Start commenting on these posts saying stuff about that post or maybe their Instagram feed!